 In a dynamic space where the office configuration may not need to stay the same each day or if there is a trend of shifting personnel, room dividers can easily create cubicles and then be removed just as easily.
 Room dividers come in a variety of styles, but their main feature is the flexibility to simply shift them from one space to another, allowing for a quick office or collaboration space or a way to block off a copy machine or coffee station.

-Room divider systems can also be elevated with freestanding glass partitions that can be installed anywhere that a cubicle is needed.
+Room divider systems can also be elevated with freestanding glass modern office partitions that can be installed anywhere that a cubicle is needed.
 They provide sound privacy while also allowing a view into the larger office.

 4. Panel systems

 Panel cubicle systems can be installed nearly anywhere and come in a variety of styles.
 They can be entirely fabric or include windows to provide more light and an aesthetic touch to the office.
 These panel systems are incredibly flexible and can be moved when the needs of the office change.

 Benching cubicles are essentially table style desks grouped together and separated by a low glass (or other material) partition.
 This style makes collaboration easier than full or partial wall cubicles but still allows for privacy and a separation of workspaces.